Patrick-6/genmc/README.md

 You can either run it from there (as in the examples below), move it to some other place (e.g., in the top-level directory) or create a link to it.

+Alternatively, you can substitute the last step with the following command which will build the `rcmc` executable in parallel and will also run a subset of all the tests that come with the system to see if the system was built correctly or not:

+		make -j ftest

 <a name="usage">Usage</a>
 -------------------------